djjtyn/bookLookUp/README.md

 in the left of the books area with the books title,author and rating beside it and the description underneath these.
 I thought that would look like a nice organised way to present the book details.<br>
 I decided to put next and previous pagination buttons on both the top and bottom of the search results area.
-I decided to do this because if anybody seen a book they liked on a previous page and wanted to go back a page to see details for it again rather than scrolling all the way to the bottom of the page to find the previous button, they could select it from the top of the page.<br>
+I decided to do this because if anybody saw a book they liked on a previous page and wanted to go back a page to see details for it again rather than scrolling all the way to the bottom of the page to find the previous button, they could select it from the top of the page.<br>
 The pagination buttons change font and background color with a smooth transition when they are hovered over and the mouse